-Day 1 - Saturday: Windhoek to the Kalahari Desert
+Day 1 - Saturday/Tuesday: Windhoek to the Kalahari Desert

 Leaving Windhoek, we travel into the largest sand mass on Earth, the Kalahari Desert.
 The Kalahari is a vast semi desert of wind-blown sand held by a sparse mantle of thorn scrub making it the largest continuous stretch of sand covering 9 African countries.
 Unlike other true deserts, the Kalahari does receive erratic rainfall.
 For many therefor “thirstland” is a more fitting description.
 Lacking permanent surface water, the Kalahari is a challenging place to live except for those who have adapted to not only survive but flourish here.
 The Bushmen refer to it as the “Soul of the World”, an emotive description for this area!
 With its deep red sand dunes and endless grass plains interspersed with acacia’s and shrubs, it is still home to a surprising large amount of specially adapted wildlife.
 Enjoy the opportunity to experience the red dunes, wildlife and plants, in this desert environment on an optional nature drive.

-Day 2 - Sunday: The Kalahari Desert to Fish River Canyon
+Day 2 - Sunday/Wednesday: The Kalahari Desert to Fish River Canyon

 We continue south through arid and extensive rocky plains.
 Visiting the unique Garas quiver tree forest you are welcomed by quirky man-made sculptures of scrap metal which set a contrast to this serene, timeless space with Quiver trees and aloes nestled amongst huge dolerite boulders, stacked in a mysterious way, the area is also aptly referred to as “Giant’s Playground”.
 We continue to our lodge, situated in close vicinity to the Fish River Canyon.
 Here we can explore the area on foot or on an optional guided nature drive in the later afternoon highlighting the Quiver trees, rugged landscape and impressive sweeping rock formations.

-Day 3 - Monday: The Fish River Canyon to Lüderitz
+Day 3 - Monday/Thursday: The Fish River Canyon to Lüderitz

 Our morning starts on the edge of the Fish River Canyon where we gaze into this magnificent geological phenomenon.
 The Fish River Canyon is located in the northern part of the Nama Karoo and is the second largest canyon on earth, featuring a gigantic ravine that measures in total about 160 km long, up to 27 km wide and in places almost 550 meters deep.
 The Fish River is the longest interior river found in Namibia, but its current flow is just a drop compared with the immense volume of water that poured down its length in ages past.
 We continue our journey past the Naute dam, where we shortly stop at the Naute Kristall Cellar and Distillery, to optionally taste some of the unique liquors or simply enjoy a delicious cup of coffee.
 Proceeding onwards we head towards the coastal town of Lüderitz.
 On the way to Lüderitz we stop at Garub, viewing point for the Wild Horses of the Namib Desert.